Zoobdude/DorsetExplorer-Docs/docs/map-querying.md

 ### Find information on features within a chosen distance

-The buffer circle tool allows you to set a centre point, and then choose a buffer distance around it (you can choose metres, kilometers or miles).
+The buffer circle tool allows you to set a centre point, and then choose a buffer distance around it (you can choose metres, kilometres or miles).

 ![Showing the buffer circle tool](../assets/images/feature-buffer-circle-tool.png)
 ![Showing an area of 50 metres and all the features contained within](../assets/images/feature-buffer-selection.png)